cvar-upm/cvg_ardrone2_ibvs/README.md

 	$ catkin_make
 	```

 * We have noticed that it sometimes fails when compiling, because an error in the external package ros_opentld.
 If it fails, run "catkin_make" again.
-It solved all our problems from the moment!
+It solved all our problems for the moment!

-It is necessary to calibrate the AR Drone 2 camera, either as explained in the {IBVS_STACK}/ext_resources folder, or to copy the sample calibrations files located in {IBVS_STACK}/ext_resources/ardrone2_cameracalibration/camera_info/ardrone_bottom.yaml to the folder ~/.ros/camera_info .
+* It is necessary to calibrate the AR Drone 2 camera, either as explained in the {IBVS_STACK}/ext_resources folder, or to copy the sample calibrations files located in ${IBVS_STACK}/ext_resources/ardrone2_cameracalibration/camera_info/ardrone_front.yaml and ${IBVS_STACK}/ext_resources/ardrone2_cameracalibration/camera_info/ardrone_bottom.yaml to the folder ~/.ros/camera_info .

 ## Coordinate Frames